ocramz/heidi/README.md

 In addition to lookup, many data tasks require relational operations across pairs of data tables; algorithmically, these require lookups both across rows and columns, and there's nothing in Haskell's implementation of records that supports this.

-There are a number of additional tasks that are routine in data analysis but not so
+There are a number of additional tasks that are routine in data analysis such as plotting, rendering the dataset to various tabular formats (CSV, database ...), and this library aims to support those too with a convenient syntax.

 ## Advanced